+Bottom-Line Halachah

-Bottom-Line Halachah RAV YITZ LERNER What do I look for when buying a mezuzah?
+RAV YITZ LERNER

+What do I look for when buying a מזוחה?
 What exactly is everyone saying under the chuppah?
-Who can marry a kohen?
+Who can marry a כהן?
 What do I do first when I wake up in the morning?
 What happens at a Brit, and what am I supposed to say at each point?
 What are the different parts of a funeral, and what is my role there and in a house of mourning?
 We will look at halachic topics with a focus on the "bottom line."
 Rather than looking at many different sources, we will move quickly through topics to get to practical, bottom-line halachic know-how.
 [Extra sources will be available for independent study for interested students.]

+What's a Jew Supposed to Do

+RAV ELI WAGNER

+What do I do if I'm in the middle of Shemoneh Esrei and suddenly everyone's saying "Kadosh kadosh kadosh"?
+Do I really need to "hop" three times at the end of Shemoneh Esrei?
+Can I eat breakfast on Shabbat, or do I need to first make Kiddush?
+Sushi contains rice (mezonot), but the main thing in it is fish (shehakol) or vegetables (ha-adamah) - so what berachah do I make?
+Potatoes are pareve, but do the fries from Burgers Bar make you meat anyway?
+Why is Israeli Kashrut SOOOO confusing, and how do I navigate the added factor of Shemitah this year?
+When I do netilat yadayyim, do I wash each hand twice or three times (and why isn't once enough?), and do I make the berachah before washing, while

+washing or while drying off?
+Judaism's laws guide our lives, and there's a lot to know.
+You may have been doing things all your life, but now's your chance to fill in all your blanks.
+In this course, we will learn how to apply the most common halachot we face on a daily basis.
 The Jewish Life Cycle: Childhood RAV JASON KNAPEL Mazel tov, it's a boy - now how do I choose a mohel and decide whom to honor with various roles at the brit milah?
 What do people do when a girl is born, and why isn't there a (surgery-free!) female parallel to the brit milah?
 What should I take into account in choosing a name for my newborn child?
 Ever wonder what's really going on at a pidyon ha-ben, especially why people put jewelry around the baby, and is there really an option to let the kohen keep your child?
 How can you make a bar mitzvah more meaningful than just leining the parshah, and how can you make a bat mitzvah more than a tweens party with a cute theme?
-How can you do your best at the incredible mitzvah of chinuch, raising your children to be committed, passionate, knowledgeable Jews?
+How can you do your best at the incredible mitzvah of chinuch, raising your children be to committed, passionate, knowledgeable Jews?
 As young children begin to consciously interact with their parents, and then as we grow into teens and adults, what are our kibud av ve-em responsibilities beyond a vague sense of being respectful?
 In this course, we will explore the reasons, halachot and minhagim of all the major lifecycle events so that when they happen to you, you will know what and why we Jews do what we do!